Using thirdweb on Tanssi¶

 npx thirdweb generate INSERT_CHAIN_ID/INSERT_CONTRACT_ADDRESS

 Both the chain ID and the contract address are required.
-As an example, if you wanted to generate the functions for the incrementer contract on the Tanssi demo EVM appchain , you would use the following command:
+As an example, if you wanted to generate the functions for the incrementer contract on the Tanssi demo EVM network , you would use the following command:

 npx thirdweb generate 5678/0xC12f6fA2d1CA8f875bD25555e8883f1dDa40a93D